Mobile phone versionWhat is this?

 (Click photo to enlarge)

-This pattern can be seen decorating several churches and monasteries in Macedonia; for example, on a wall of the Veljusa Monastery near Strumica (photo, right), which gives the style an alternative name, Veljusa Cross.
+This pattern can be seen decorating several churches and monasteries in the Republic of North Macedonia, such as the Veljusa Cross on a wall of the Veljusa Monastery near Strumica (photo, right).

-Its ubiquitousness has earned its place on the coat of arms of the Macedonian Orthodox Church and features on table medals awarded by the Church.
+Its ubiquitousness has earned its place on table medals awarded by the Macedonian Orthodox Church.
+(See also the huge Millennium Cross erected by the Church.)

-The cross itself has four equal-length arms, like the Greek Cross of the neighbouring country.
-The arms are budded and interlocking, representing the everlasting love of God.
+The cross itself has four equal-length arms, which are budded and interlocking like the Carolingian Cross, representing the everlasting love of God.

-The central square can represent the four corners of the world, to which the Gospel must be proclaimed1.
+The central square can represent the four corners of the world, to which the Gospel must be proclaimed.